Paradise Valley Corridor Planning Study

 What happens next?

 A planning study considers multiple improvement options within the study area.
 This early planning process is distinct from the environmental compliance, design, and construction phases of an individual project.
 Any future steps will be determined by MDT in conjunction with FHWA and Park County.

 How can I become involved in the study?

 The public is encouraged to participate in the planning process.
 Two informational meetings take place throughout the study.
 Each meeting will be held at two locations; Gardiner and Livingston.
 The date, time, and location for these meetings will be announced before each event through local media and this website.
 Members of the public may also review information posted on this website and provide input throughout the study.
 See "How can I stay informed?" below.

 MDT, FHWA, Park County and RPA will collect and consider all comments to better understand potential issues, concerns, opportunities, and constraints.
 The planning team will recommend improvement options that best meet the US 89 corridor needs and objectives developed through the planning process.

 How can I stay informed?

-MDT encourages members of the public to join the study mailing list by submitting contact information to Jeff Key at the address or email below or by submitting a comment.
+MDT encourages members of the public to join the study mailing list by submitting contact information to Jeff Key or by submitting a comment.